-The City Of Marshall Division of Emergency Management is responsible for the City Of Marshall, Texas comprehensive emergency management program which supports local and state agencies.
-Activities and services cover the four phases of emergency management: Preparedness, Prevention, Response, and Recovery for disasters like flooding, tornadoes, hurricanes, droughts, hazardous materials incidents, and acts of terrorism.
+The City Of Marshall Division of Emergency Management is responsible for the city's comprehensive emergency management program.
+Activities and services cover the four phases of emergency management: Mitigation, Preparedness, Response, and Recovery for disasters like flooding, tornadoes, hurricanes, droughts, hazardous materials incidents, and acts of terrorism.

 State of Texas, Governor's Division of Emergency Management (GDEM)